Griffiths heights and pencils of hypersurfaces: Pencils of hypersurfaces in the projective space

 \begin{proof}[Proof of Theorem \ref{GK hyp P(E)}]

 Pushing equality \eqref{sigma in PE} forward by the morphism $\pi$ yields the equality in $\CH^1(C)$:

 which shows equality \eqref{f(sigma) P(E)}.

 Let us show equality \eqref{pas intro GK+XL P(E)}.
 Since $X= \PP(E)$ is a projective bundle over $C$, all its relative Hodge vector bundles on $C$ are trivial, and for every integer $n$, the Griffiths line bundle $\GK_{C}(\H^n(X / C))$ is trivial.
-Applying equality \eqref{pas intro GK+XL} with the above notation, using that the line bundle $L$ is ample relatively to the morphism $\pi$, yields the equality in $\CH_0(C)_\Q$:
+Since the line bundle $L$ is ample relatively to the morphism $\pi$, we may apply the equality \eqref{pas intro GK+XL} established in Proposition \ref{technical result}.
+With the above notation, this yields the equality in $\CH_0(C)_\Q$:

 Using \eqref{quotient in PE}, the first term in \eqref{first eq GK pencil P(E)} is given by:

 where in \eqref{second eq GK pencil P(E)}, we have used the projection formula and \eqref{Segre class of E}.